By ARDEN IGLEHEART

 “I never even thought that I had the possibility of not making it through,” Lang said.
 “I was just like, ‘OK, this is a very, very complicated sore throat.’”

 “I can look at it with humor because I am cancer-free; I made it through,” Lang said.
 “I think it’s just my way to portray my story.
 If you tell a sad story, no one wants to tell another person a sad story, but if you tell someone a joke, people want to tell their friends.
-It gets people talking to me, which I appreciate.”
+It gets people talking to me.”

 Relay, Lang said, is about honoring survivors, and one thing Lang took on as her responsibility in the committee is making sure UT is honoring them respectfully.
 At Relay, survivors wear purple shirts and banners, and Lang said that participants often approach survivors differently than they would approach someone else.
-People don’t ask their name or introduce themselves, instead they’ll start asking the survivor about their experience or start telling the survivor about a relative’s experience.
+People don’t ask for the survivor’s name or introduce themselves; instead they’ll start asking the survivor about their experience with cancer or start telling the survivor about a relative’s experience.
 Lang said she is careful to emphasize that cancer survivors are also regular people and students should treat them as such.

-“Sometimes people don’t realize that some survivors, they want that to be the lowest thing on the list of what makes them, them,” Lang said.
+“Sometimes people don’t realize that some survivors, they want that to be the last thing on the list of what makes them, them,” Lang said.

 To make Relay a more positive experience for survivors, Lang made a team specifically for them.
 Survivors can sign up without a team to walk around the track, but Lang said she thought it would be more enjoyable for them to be a part of a team, raising money and participating just like everyone else.

-Lang likes Relay specifically compared to other cancer events because it is almost 24 hours long, symbolizing that the fight against cancer doesn’t stop once participants go to bed.
-She also likes that it is about all cancers, including pediatric cancer, like she had.
+Lang likes Relay compared to other cancer events because it is almost 24 hours long, symbolizing that the fight against cancer doesn’t stop once participants go to bed.
+She also likes that it raises money for the American Cancer Society, which funds research for all cancers.

 For more information on Relay for Life, or to donate/get involved, click here or contact firstname.lastname@example.org or email@example.com.